The Philadelphia Inquirer Names Republic Bank a 2023 Top Workplace

-PHILADELPHIA, March 28, 2023 (GLOBE NEWSWIRE) -- Republic First Bancorp, Inc. FRBK (the "Company"), the parent company of Republic First Bank d/b/a Republic Bank (the "Bank"), today announced Republic Bank has been named a 2023 Top Workplace by The Philadelphia Inquirer for the fifth time.
+/EIN News/ -- PHILADELPHIA, March 28, 2023 (GLOBE NEWSWIRE) -- Republic First Bancorp, Inc. (NASDAQ: FRBK) (the “Company”), the parent company of Republic First Bank d/b/a Republic Bank (the "Bank"), today announced Republic Bank has been named a 2023 Top Workplace by The Philadelphia Inquirer for the fifth time.

 The Top Workplaces list is based solely on employee feedback gathered through a third-party survey that measures 15 unique aspects of company culture, including alignment, execution, and connection.
 Nearly 300 employees participated in the survey.